rotide/addy/README.md

 # Addy.io

-## Official Documentation utilized to start this setup: https://github.com/anonaddy/docker
+### Based on Official Documentation: https://github.com/anonaddy/docker

 ### How to use this repo
 Follow all steps and you'll be up and running!